15 Best Delt Exercises for Complete Shoulder Development

 Know About Deltoid Muscles

-In fitness, “shoulder exercises” refers to resistance exercises that target the deltoid muscle.
+In fitness, “shoulder exercises” refer to resistance exercises that target the deltoid muscle.

 • The anterior deltoid: located at the front of the shoulder and is responsible for flexion and medial rotation of the arm.

-• Lateral deltoid: Located in the middle of the shoulder and is responsible for abduction, or lifting the arm away from the body.
+• Lateral deltoid: Located in the middle of the shoulder and is responsible for abduction or lifting the arm away from the body.

 The deltoids are responsible for shoulder flexion, extension, and abduction.